 CURRENT ANSWER TO 'DO YOU DO COMMISSIONS?':

-Yes - although I am really quite busy at the moment, so check with me first if you're after something 'pretty sharpish' (ie. soon, for those who don't speak Street Slang).
+Yes - although I am really quite busy at the moment, so do check in with me first if it's needed in a matter of weeks.

-You can have your favourite pet (although I'm sure you love them all equally, of course...) recreated into your very own, hand-painted Some Ink Nice artwork.
+You can have your favourite pet recreated into your very own, hand-painted Some Ink Nice artwork.